nsemets/angular-osf/docs/testing.md

 - `StoreMock` – mocks NgRx Store for selector and dispatch testing.
 - `ToastServiceMock` – injects a mock version of the UI toast service.

-### `testing/mocks/`
+### Testing Mocks

-Provides common service and token mocks to isolate unit tests from real implementations.
+The `src/testing/mocks/` directory provides common service and token mocks to isolate unit tests from real implementations.

 **examples**